 What could be the harm, right?
 It’s just a bit of ointment to stop the wound from getting infected.

-You really don’t want this stuff on your dog.
+It’s really not a good idea to use Neosporin on dogs.
 It can cause a lot of problems … not just for your dog, but for the planet!

-So I’ve got some information on why you should avoid Neosporin for your dog.
-And I’ll share some natural, safer alternatives.
+So here’s some information on why you should avoid Neosporin for your dog … along with some natural, safer alternatives.

 Note: A similar product called Polysporin is no longer sold in the US.
 It’s available in other countries (including Canada).
-I’ll mention that as well where it’s relevant.
+We’ll mention that as well where it’s relevant.

 What Is Neosporin?